 Download.
 You will be prompted to choose a data format for your export.
 Choose

-Note: in addition to converting data to TFRecords in Roboflow, you can check the health of your dataset, make preprocessing decisions, and generate more data with augmentations so you can avoid overfitting and spend less time labeling more data.
+Note: in addition to converting data to TFRecords in Roboflow, you can check the health of your dataset, make preprocessing and augmentation decisions, and generate synthetic object detection data so you can avoid overfitting and spend less time labeling more data.

 After export, you will receive a curl link to download your data into our training notebook.
 There will be two links in the notebook to replace.
 The first is the TFRecord link you just generated.
 For the second link, repeat the steps for COCO JSON (in the dropdown as JSON > COCO).